gruntjs/rfcs/text/0000-deprecations.md

 # Summary
 [summary]: #summary

-Create a deprecation API and mark all the APIs in Grunt 1.x.x that are deprecated.
+Create a private deprecation API and mark all the APIs in Grunt 1.x.x that are deprecated.

 # Motivation
 [motivation]: #motivation